Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Experimental Details

 \subsection{Details of Baselines}

 Table~\ref{tab:baselines} presents the detailed prompts used for the baseline methods in our main experiments.
 For the \texttt{NoThinking} baseline, we adopt the official prompt formats provided for the Qwen3 and DeepSeek-R1-Distill-Qwen models.
 To explicitly suppress intermediate reasoning steps, we append ``\texttt{<think>$\backslash$n$\backslash$n</think>$\backslash$n$\backslash$n}'' after the \texttt{assistant} indicator.
-For DEER~\cite{Yang:2025deer}, we use the original code implementation \footnote{\url{https://github.com/iie-ycx/DEER}} to reproduce all results faithfully.
+Regarding \texttt{GEPA}, we use the same version of \texttt{GPT-4o} in our experiments as the prompt optimizer.
+For \texttt{DEER}~\cite{Yang:2025deer}, we use the original code implementation \footnote{\url{https://github.com/iie-ycx/DEER}} to reproduce all results faithfully.
 To ensure a fair comparison across methods, we configure the \texttt{think\_ratio} hyperparameter to 1.0, which is equal to the maximum generation length.